JSJ decomposition for handlebody-knots: Introduction

 We work in the piecewise linear category.
 Given a subpolyhedron $X$ of $M$, we denote by $\overline{X}$, $\mathring{X}$, $\mathfrak{N}(X)$, and $\fr{X}{M}$ the closure, the interior, a regular neighborhood, and the frontier of $X$ in $M$, respectively.
 The \emph{exterior} $\Compl X$ of $X$ in $M$ is defined to be the complement of $\openrnbhd{X}$ if $X\subset M$ is of positive codimension, and defined to be the closure of $M-X$ otherwise.
 Submanifolds of a manifold $M$ are assumed to be proper and in general position except in some obvious cases where submanifolds are in $\partial M$.
 A surface $S$ other than a disk in a three-manifold $M$ is \emph{essential} if it is incompressible and $\partial$-incompressible.
 A disk $D\subset M$ is \emph{essential} if $D$ does not cut a $3$-ball off from $M$.
-When $M$ is a handlebody-knot, an essential disk is also called a \emph{meridian} disk.
-We denote by $(\sphere,X)$ an embedding of $X$ in the oriented $3$-sphere $\sphere$, and given a loop $l\subset X$, $[l]$ denotes the homology class represented by $l$ in $H_1(X)$.
-All three-manifolds here are assumed to be orientable.
+When $M$ is a handlebody-knot, an essential disk is also called a \emph{meridian} disk. $3$-manifolds here are assumed to be orientable.
+Given a loop $l$ in a space $X$, $[l]$ denotes the homology class represented by $l$ in $H_1(X)$.
+We denote by $(\sphere,X)$ an embedding of $X$ in the oriented $3$-sphere $\sphere$.